rescbr/chameleon/Chazi/doc-azi/README.txt

 Thanks:
-  any contribution to this OSx86 scene, with a true sense of "community" deserves a "Thank you very much", from the small post to the nice booter :)
+  any contribution to this OSx86 scene, with a true sense of "community" deserves a "Thank you very much", from the small post, to the nice booter :)

 						---------------//---------------//---------------